Our class got to work in places like Radio Leeds, Metro Radio, Look North, ITV Calendar, Five Live, Radio Four, Radio One the list goes on!

 Alex Rhodes was one of our class of 2014 Broadcast Journalism graduates.
-We recently got in touch with Alex to see how he was getting on, why he got more than a degree at Leeds Trinity and what his advice would be to recent Journalism graduates.
+We got in touch with Alex after he graduated to see how he was getting on, why he got more than a degree at Leeds Trinity and what his advice would be to recent Journalism graduates.

 Perhaps the most important part is the work experience.
 Thanks to the tutors contacts in the business our class got to work in places like Radio Leeds, Metro Radio, Look North, ITV Calendar, Five Live, Radio Four, Radio One the list goes on!
 As well as some of the ones I've just listed I spent three weeks at ITN, the organisation responsible for ITV national news and Channel Four news (among others).
 Whilst I was there I got to do all sorts of things including personally interviewing the FA Chairman, Greg Dyke following the release of the Garcia report.
 Work experience really lets you see what working in the media is all about and some of the contacts you make there may very well be invaluable when it comes to getting a job later on.

 What made you choose to attend Leeds Trinity and what are your best/funniest memories from your time here?

 When I saw the description of the course and the emphasis on practical skills and work experience I knew that it was the right one for me.
 You also get trained up on media law which is essential, if you don't know your stuff you can end up on the wrong side of a libel lawsuit!